 Website Ranking Issues: What’s Holding Your Site Back

 What’s holding your website back from top rankings?
 In this article, we’ll look at the six most common website ranking issues that may be hindering your efforts.
+Frequent Google algorithm updates can significantly impact your website rankings, so it’s crucial to stay informed about these updates through reliable SEO sources.

 This information is important because recent studies have shown that 75% of people don’t scroll past the first page of a Google search.
+A Google ranking dropped dramatically can be due to various factors, including over-reliance on specific ranking factors like backlinks.

-Website Architecture and Confusing Internal Link Structure
+Website Architecture and Confusing Internal Links Structure

 In short, your website architecture refers to how web pages are linked to each other throughout your website.